Geography & Animals: Amazon Rainforest Leafcutter Ants

 - Collect student worksheets after the lesson and check that students were able to accurately fill in the missing information.

 - Gather students together for the close of the lesson and briefly review the unique life of the leafcutter ant.

-- Allow students to ask questions as needed.
+- Allow students to share their work with the whole class and to ask questions as needed.